DFE-Digital/find-a-tuition-partner/docs/decisions/0008-azure-tp-data-storage.md

 spreadsheets stored within a folder, and the importer accessing that folder via a service credential.

 * Good, because it is easy for non-technical users to update the spreadsheets
-* Goodm because OneDrive is already protected against malware
+* Good because OneDrive is already protected against malware
 * Bad, because the service credential would need 'READ_ALL' permissions and could access all files in OneDrive

 ### Store the TP data within the GitHub repository